zapateros/Synacor-Challenge/README.md

 And there it is, code 4/8!

 ## Chapter 5: Manual or automatic?
-To earn the next code, you have to play a text-based adventure game.
+To earn the next code, you have to play a text-based adventure game. **Beware: I am not giving hints about what steps you should take; I am giving you the fastest way in completing the game straight-up.** I really advise you to just play the game, as it is quite amusing.
 You can just use the *go* function to input your concecutive choices.
 However, especially when starting over and over again, you really want to write multiple inputs at once.
 Therefore I add a the option to input your choices manually (one at a time) or automatic (multiple at once).
 The mode starts at "auto" but you can switch by calling ```set_mode("manual")```.
 If the mode is "auto", the function *go* eats a vector of characters, called *input_chars*.
 The input could be something like this:
 ```R
 inputs <-c("doorway", "north", "north", "bridge")
 input_chars <- unlist(strsplit(paste0(inputs,"0"),""))
 input_chars <- gsub("0","\n", input_chars)
 ```
-The above code merges all inputs with a seperating "0", splits the string to separate characters and then replaces all zeros with "\n".
+The above code merges all inputs with a separating "0", splits the string to separate characters and then replaces all zeros with "\n".
 The extra step is necessary because otherwise "\n" is split to two characters.
-The difference is that the virtual machine doesn't stop everytime Opcode 20 is reached.
-It only stops when it is looped through all characters of the inputs.
+The mode "auto" differs from "manual" in that the virtual machine doesn't stop everytime Opcode 20 is reached.
+It only stops when it has looped through all characters of the inputs.

 To find the next code you just have to take the following steps:
 ```R